sumimmanis/fastpy/README.md

-# `clib` - Template C++ library for Python designed for seamless  integration with NumPy
+# `fastpy` - Template C++ library for Python designed for seamless  integration with NumPy

 This repository provides a template for creating high-performance C++ functions for Python using the NumPy C API.
 The `np.cumsum` function is included as an example.